4 min read

 1. Attend our Clearing Open Day

-Following Results Day, if you are made an offer you will be invited to an on-campus Clearing Event.
+Following Results Day, if you're made an offer through Clearing you'll be invited to an on-campus open day.

-You'll be able to take a tour of campus, find out more about your chosen area of interest and view accommodation.
+You'll be able to take a tour of campus and find out more about your chosen course.

 2. Confirm your Clearing offer